Hippocampome-Org/hco_dev_docs/docs/oblomem/presyn_cent_stdp.md

 Symmetric-nearest-neighbor STDP is not to be confused with symmetric and asymmetric STDP in general.
 Symmetric in this case specifically refers to the spikes relative to each other in the nearest-neighbor system.
 Symmetric and asymmetric STDP in general refers to pre before post and post before pre each having their own effects on plasticity.

-## Usage
-<br>TODO: I will work on creating more of this documentation soon.

-## Programming Design
+## Usage and Programming Design

 The flag `CARLSIM_PRESYN_CENT_STDP` in CMakeLists.txt in the base CARLsim source code directory should be set to `ON` to enable this presynaptic-centered STDP feature.
 CARLsim needs to be rebuilt and reinstalled to use this feature once that is set to `ON`.
 The Github branch for this feature currently has the setting `ON` by default.
+It is recommended to delete all files in the build directory if CARLsim is to be rebuilt.
+This will ensure that the reinstallation of CARLsim is done with the intended code included and active.

+Once the flag `CARLSIM_PRESYN_CENT_STDP` is set to `ON`, and CARLsim has been rebuilt and reinstalled, STDP that uses EXP_CURVE and ESTDP will use presynaptic centered STDP.
+The programming and reasons for this are described further below.
+Currently, other types of STDP are not designed to use presynaptic centered STDP.
+Further details about using ESTDP with EXP_CURVE are available [here](https://uci-carl.github.io/CARLsim6/ch20_neuromodulation.html#ch20s3_pka_plc_stdp).

 ## CARLsim6 main Branch Version vs Hippocampome Branch